 This seems like a lot of things to consider, there is a strong possibility you will already have a good idea of most of the answers as you read through the questions.

 Spending some time before you start the search process will help you to have clarity on what you are looking for and will help streamline the search.

 The next step, once you have narrowed down the search to this, is to shortlist those who you would like to meet and book a call to meet the coach, talk through the challenges and what you want to work on, and see if the coach is a good fit/match to help support and guide you.

 This is as much about you, as it is about choosing the 'right' coach for you.

 Coaching is very personal.
 You need to feel and trust that it is a safe space for you to be open and honest so that the coach can support you.

-If I have made it through to your shortlist and you would like to meet and have a chat with me, then you can book one in when it is convenient for you HERE
+If I have made it through to your shortlist, and you would like to meet and have a chat with me, then you can book a clarity call when it is convenient for you HERE

 *CBT - Cognitive Behavioural Therapy/Coaching